 - Provides a positive learning environment that stimulates student learning and maintenance of skills.

-- Supports the policies and programs of the Humboldt County Office of Education and performs assigned duties consistent with school, district or office policies, regulations and procedures.
+- Supports the policies and programs of the Humboldt County Office of Education and performs assigned duties consistent with school, district or office policies, regulations, and procedures.

-- Maintains professional competency by actively engaging in employer directed inservice activities and other similar opportunities provided to staff.
+- Maintains professional competency by actively engaging in employer-directed inservice activities and other similar opportunities provided to staff.

 - Cooperatively engages in the professional evaluation process with supervisor to ensure ongoing professional growth and competence.

-- Effectively communicates with staff, parents, agencies and community members.
+- Effectively communicates with staff, parents, agencies, and community members.

 - Attends regular and special staff meetings and actively participates as a member of the educational team.

-- Responds effectively to the input from and coordinates tasks with district/school personnel as required by assignment.
+- Responds effectively to the input from and coordinates tasks with district/school personnel as required by the assignment.

 - Performs other related duties.